Home

 By TxMAP Teacher

-The assignment is a reading over the Types of Government - Anarchy, Democracy, Monarchy, Theocracy, Autocracy, and Oligarchy.
-Students will read paragraphs and then answer the Fill in the Blank, Multiple Choice, and Matching questions that follow.
+This lesson is a reading over the Geography of the Middle East/North Africa.
+Students will read the paragraphs and then answer Fill in the Blanks, Multiple Choice, Matching, and Short Answer questions.
+Answers are included.

 GEOGRAPHY: HOW TO CREATE A POLITICAL CARTOON (STUDENT HANDOUT & EXAMPLES)